bhavaniravi/emoji-suggester-mlops-zoomcamp-2025/README.md

 - Model - The distillBERT model is fine-tuned with the training data to do the prediction
 - Experiment Tracking - MLFlow
-- Workflow Orchestration - Airflow 3.0
+- Workflow Orchestration - Prefect
 - Model Deployment - Dockerized
 - Model Monitoring - EvidentlyAI
+- CI/CD - Github Actions

 ## Setup Guide